chernyadev/Match3-test-task/README.md

 The game mechanics are as follows:

-  * The game consists of m x n tiles (configurable).
+  * The game consists of m x n tiles (configurable in editor or code).

-  * If more than three of the same tile type are in a horizontal row, they are removed.
+  * If three or more of the same tile type are in a horizontal row, they are removed.

   * A tile falls down if there is no tile below it (unless it's on the bottom row).